cwdatlas/RetriageDashboard/README.md

 ## Use Cases
 ### Retriage Nurse
+#### Account Management
+- Ability to admit or create a patient file with all relevant information such as name, date of birth, current condition (Denoted by a color i.e. Red for Critical, Black for dead).
-- Ability to log into a Retriage Nurse account
+- Ability to log into and out of a triage account with a username and password setup through Okta services
-- Ability to add, remove, or otherwise change an admitting patient
+- Ability to update a patient's file given any conditional or placement changes through the use of a GUI

+#### Patient Interaction
-- Allocate a patient to a particular service, such as an MRI machine, CT machine, ambulance, or specialty office
+- Ability to assign or remove a patient to an open bed or service such as CT Machine, MRI, Ambulance or Specialty Office through the use of a GUI.
-- Log time, patient information, and update accordingly
-- Manage hospital resources
+- Ability to log the time of any patient changes through the use of time stamps in each action

 ### Administrator / Director
+#### Account Management
 - Ability to log into a Administrator/Director account
 - Be able to review the activities of the Retriage Nurse in realtime and in the form of logs
 - Ability to start, stop, monitor, and set up the environment